baidu/bfe-book/en_us/implementation/process_model/process_model.md

 ## Concurrency Capability

-With coroutines, BFE can make full use of the multi-core CPU of a single machine to improve concurrency and throughput.
+With Goroutines, BFE can make full use of the multi-core CPU of a single machine to improve concurrency and throughput.
 However, the concurrency model based on the Go routines also has limitations:

 - Concurrency does not continue to grow linearly with the increase of CPU cores